dotswg/dots-architecture/draft-ietf-dots-architecture.md

 other formal or informal understandings between network operators, such considerations are out of scope for this document.

-A DOTS session is established, bilateral exchange of data between an associated DOTS client and a DOTS server.
+A DOTS session is established to support bilateral exchange of data between an associated DOTS client and a DOTS server.
 In the DOTS architecture, data is exchanged between DOTS agents over signal and data channels.
 Regardless, a DOTS session is characterized by the presence of an established signal channel.
-A data channel associated with a signal channel may be thought of as part of the DOTS session, but the termination of that data channel does not terminate the DOTS session.
+A data channel may be established as well, however it is not a prerequisite.
 Conversely, a DOTS session cannot exist without an established signal channel: when an established signal channel is terminated for any reason, the DOTS session is also said to be terminated.